Neurosurgery in Istanbul - coordinator support

 Do not see the answer you need?
 Message me directly — we will review the documents and clarify the next step.

-Send me discharge summaries, MRI or CT reports, the images themselves in DICOM format, symptoms, and previous treatment.
+Start with a short message — tell me what is going on.
+Then send me discharge summaries, MRI or CT reports, the images themselves in DICOM format, symptoms, and previous treatment.
 I will check whether there is enough information for the first request and say which materials should be added.

 Yes.
 I organize remote review if the images are recent and can be sent to the doctor in good quality.
 This does not replace an in-person appointment, but it helps understand which specialist should review the case and whether travel makes sense.